Panel Built Home: What are the Pros and Cons?

 Depending on the design of your house, panel building may be more expensive than modular building.
 There are a few things to note about the potentially higher cost when comparing modular vs. panelized homes.

-- The materials used and engineered during the panel manufacturing process are more refined, controlled, and precise than traditional building and those used by most modular manufacturers.
+2. Panel manufacturing uses higher-quality materials and more precise engineering than both traditional construction and most modular home factories.
+This precision reduces waste and creates stronger, more durable structures.
 Remember: the money that you spend on those materials is not wasted by the quality depreciating because they are exposed to the elements during traditional building.

 Modular home manufacturers are undefeated in the "small, simple, and cheap" space when there are no adjustments made to a floor plan.
 However, once customization enters the picture, the price of a modular home goes up significantly.